BY SOFO ARCHON

 Everyone is unique and important in his or her own way, but most people have not yet learned to love and accept themselves just the way they are, mainly due to the social programming they had to undergo.

 In our competitive society, we’ve been made to believe that we should constantly try to make ourselves look better than others, and that only this way will we manage to feel that we are important.
-Not surprisingly, this mindset and the lifestyle that follows from it causes us immense psychological suffering by making us always feel that we are never good enough and that we need to try harder and harder to stupidly prove our superiority over others.
+Not surprisingly, this mindset and the lifestyle that follows from it brings tremendous suffering into our lives, by making us feel that we are never good enough and urging us to constantly try harder and harder to stupidly prove our superiority over others.

 If you are seeking happiness, be sure not to search it in the wrong places, and, most importantly, let go of any self-imposed obstacles that prevent you from finding it.